 Nova Scotia follows in line with other Canadian provinces for their legalization framework.

-Residents of Nova Scotia will be allowed to grow up to 4 cannabis plants per household.
+Residents of Nova Scotia will be allowed to grow up to 4 cannabis plants per household, but home growing can be restricted by landlord's rules.
 Public consumption is allowed but restricted by the Smoke-free Places Act.